p-connor/plasma-drawer/README.md

 To uninstall, use the following command:

-`kpackagetool5 -t Plasma/Applet -r p-connor.PlasmaDrawer`
+`kpackagetool5 -t Plasma/Applet -r p-connor.plasma-drawer`

 ### Usage